Gravit00/vrptw-alns-solver/README.md

   periodically regardless of distance cost, since the current operators are all implicitly distance-driven and have no direct incentive to consolidate routes.
+- **Exact solvers were not used as a baseline.** MIP formulations of VRPTW become computationally intractable beyond ~20–25 customers — well below the 100-customer Solomon instances used here.
+Best-known values from SINTEF (many proven optimal via column generation / branch-and-cut) serve as the optimality reference instead.

 ---